Sentencing begins for Johnathan Bertsch in Missoula - NewsBreak

 Sentencing begins for Johnathan Bertsch in Missoula

-A two-day sentencing trial is underway in a Missoula courtroom for the man charged with killing two people and seriously injuring two others, including a Montana Highway Patrol trooper.
+A two-day sentencing trial is underway in a Missoula courtroom for the man who is charged with a shooting that killed two people and seriously injured two others – including a Montana Highway Patrol Trooper.

 Johnathan Bertsch pleaded guilty after being charged for shooting four people, killing two, in an incident in Missoula and Evaro on March 15, 2019.